chiang-yuan/chiang-yuan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my cyber nook!
-I am **Yuan Chiang** (江元, pronounced as 'You-and John').
+I am **Yuan Chiang** (江元, pronounced as 'You-an John').
 I also go by my coffee name **Cyrus**.
 I am a PhD candidate in [Materials Science and Engineering](https://mse.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/) and [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), under the guidance of [Prof. Mark Asta](https://asta.mse.berkeley.edu/).
-I leverage density functional thoery calculations and develop machine learning models and frameworks on supercomputers to drive our understanding and innovations in AI for physical sciences.
-Recently I work on the devlopement and benchmark of **foundation machine learning interatomic potential (MLIP)** and use them as a probe to understand and design ferroelectric materials and metal-salt interface in Gen IV molten salt fission reactors (MSRs).
+I leverage density functional theory calculations and develop machine learning models and frameworks at scales to drive our understanding and innovations in AI for physical sciences.

+I work on the development and benchmark of **foundation machine learning interatomic potential (MLIP)** and use them as a probe to understand and design ferroelectric materials and metal-salt interface in Gen IV molten salt fission reactors (MSRs).

+I trained [MACE-MP-0](https://arxiv.org/abs/2401.00096) and built [MLIP Arena](https://arxiv.org/abs/2509.20630).
+I have been fortunate to collaborate with Prof. [Gábor Csányi](https://www.eng.cam.ac.uk/profiles/gc121), Prof. [Aditi Krishnapriyan](https://a1k12.github.io/), and many others through these works.

 **My research interests** more broadly lie in computational materials physics and chemistry at the atomic and molecular levels, with an emphasis on the theory and application of *ab-initio* calculations, molecular dynamics, and AI/ML to tackle challenges across energy, materials, pharmaceutics, devices, and computing.